-Device-specific parameter: Legally relevant parameter with a value that depends on the individual instrument.
-Device-specific parameters comprise calibration parameters (e.g. span adjustment or other adjustments or corrections) and configuration parameters (e.g. maximum value, minimum value, units of measurement, etc).
-They are adjustable or selectable only in a special operational mode of the instrument.
-Device-specific parameters may be classified as those that should be secured (unalterable) and those that may be accessed (settable parameters) when the instrument is in use.
+Device-specific parameter: A legally relevant parameter with a value that depends on the individual instrument, component and/or software module(s) subject to legal control.

+Note: Device-specific parameters comprise adjustment parameters (e.g. span adjustment or other adjustments or corrections) and configuration parameters (e.g. maximum value, minimum value, units of measurement, etc.).